 Facilitator1 The times of day and...
 Facilitator2e I've got that.
 Facilitator1 NHS or...
 Sorry, what did you say already?
-Methods that are already available around managing stress.
+Things that are already available around managing stress.
 Facilitator2e Okay.

-Facilitator1 Tips and strategies for managing stress.

-[silence 01:19:02 - 01:19:16]
+Facilitator1 Tips and strategies for managing stress. [silence 01:19:02 - 01:19:16] Facilitator1 Okay.
+Last one, unless anyone has anything else to add?
+Sorry, I'm, like, moving along.
+I'm thinking we should maybe rethink our- It's very useful to do the practise workshop because-Facilitator2e Yeah, it lets us know which bits take a bit more time for discussion.
 Facilitator1 Okay.
-Last one, unless anyone has anything else to add?
-Sorry, I'm not moving you on.
-I'm thinking we should maybe rethink our- It's very useful to do the practise workshop becausesupport group.
+Final one is about the peer-support group.
+So being part of the peersupport group.
 How might we facilitate links to a peer-support group through an application?

-Facilitator2e Yeah, it lets us know which bits take a bit more time for discussion.
+Male2 For the peer-support group, I don't think it would have to be people who stammer.
 Facilitator1 Okay.
-Final one is about the peer-support group.
-So being part of the peerstammer.

-Male2 For the peer-support group, I don't think it would have to be people who based here, some of them.
+Male2 So I think it could be...
+Let's just take my friends here, who are obviously based here, some of them.
 You could have anonymous- You could have an app that's, like, anonymous.
 So if you're out in a situation...
-Let's just say you're out for having a meal or you're out having a couple of drinks, they could rate you.
+Let's just say you're out for having a meal or having a couple of drinks, they could rate you.
 And I don't mean that in a bad way, but- You know, and it can stay anonymous.
 Especially if you ask someone to do it, then that might give you some thoughts for self-reflection and how you feel.